clcoffey/innershift.github.io/content/english/coaching.md

 # Features
 features:
   enable : true
-  title : "✨ Why This Work Is Different"
+  title_feature : "✨ Why This Work Is Different"
  # content : "Whether you're carrying the weight of leadership or navigating personal challenges, our work together is designed to help you:"
   feature_item:
     # feature item loop